Last Updated on August 19, 2023

 In each of their shops, you’ll find cars, trophies, memorabilia, and plenty of swag to take home.

 Read More: How to See Speedway Christmas in Concord

 The Great Wolf Lodge and SEA Life also are located in Concord, making it a popular family destination.

 Read more: Our Favorite Restaurants in Concord

-Of course, you can’t visit the Carolina Renaissance Festival without a trip to Charlotte.
+Of course, you can’t visit the Charlotte Renaissance Festival without a trip to the city of Charlotte itself.
 As North Carolina’s largest city, there is an abundance of things to do in Queen City.

 Check out the vibrant restaurants, shops, and stores that line the streets.
 Catch a Carolina Panthers football game or a Charlotte Hornets basketball game, both of which garner extreme enthusiasm among residents.

 You’re guaranteed to have a good time here.